sending objects/files over websockets

 Other

 Its hard to say how useful this is, I think theres potential for it to be used in ML/DL research/experimentation but it largely depends on a users workflow.
 There are other projects such as DVC CML and maybe other alternatives but rely on using a git commit and pushing to a repo to run the experiments.
-Theres probably other ways to do this such as creating an executable with pyinstaller/cx_freeze (slow) or making the core functionality serializable (not ideal) but I have yet to find a best way to do this.
+Theres probably other ways to do this such as creating an executable with pyinstaller/cxfreeze (slow) or making the core functionality serializable (not ideal) but I have yet to find a _best way to do this.